-This is immensely beneficial for many reasons.
+This mindfulness pratice is immensely beneficial for many reasons.
 Let’s take a look at some of them.

-The first of which is obvious, it stops us from becoming stressed.
+The first benefit, of mindfulness meditation practice, is obvious, it stops us from becoming stressed.

 Why are we worried about the meeting at 5 p.m?
 Wouldn’t it be better to prepare for it now, instead?

 Why are we thinking about the conversation that we had with our partner last night?
 Wouldn’t it be better to call them and set the record straight, now?